Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 <details>
   <summary><span style="color:cyan">The Plan</summary>
-- <s>Add bot serviced stations</s> (abandoned, at least for now)
+- <s>Add bot serviced stations</s> (abandoned, at least for now) <br>
 - New category - D - merging C and B by creating Split intersections (C) where exits have a different amount of lanes (B).
 Would anyone ever use one of those?
-That's the main reason holding me back, so let me know if you'd like something like this
+That's the main reason holding me back, so let me know if you'd like something like this <br>
 - Idk, maybe I've missed some blueprint?
-If so, let me know, and I'll make it
+If so, let me know, and I'll make it <br>
 - If you have any suggestions on how I could improve this book, let me know.
-I can't promise that I'll check the comments often, but better late than never
+I can't promise that I'll check the comments often, but better late than never <br>
-- Updates may and will be delayed due to petty reasons such as school
+- Updates may and will be delayed due to petty reasons such as school <br>

 </details>

 <details>
-  <summary><span style="color:cyan">Change Log (Last Content Update: 12:30 UTC 31.09.2020)</summary>
+  <summary><span style="color:cyan">Change Log (Last Content Update/Fix: 10:00 UTC  26.09.2020)</summary>

 18:00 UTC 22.08.2020
 - Added the missing accumulator to "![](https://factorioprints.com/icons/signal-D.png)iagonal ![](https://factorioprints.com/icons/signal-4.png)-way" from "<span style="color:cyan">4 ![rail](https://wiki.factorio.com/images/thumb/Straight_rail.png/32px-Straight_rail.png) ![solar panel](https://wiki.factorio.com/images/thumb/Solar_panel.png/32px-Solar_panel.png)</span>" book